Wee Willie Winkie (film)

-Wee Willie Winkie is a 1937 American adventure drama film directed by John Ford and starring Shirley Temple, Victor McLaglen, and Cesar Romero.
-The screenplay by Julien Josephson and Ernest Pascal was based on a story by Rudyard Kipling.
-The film's story concerns the British presence in 19th-century India.
+Wee Willie Winkie is a 1937 American adventure drama film directed by John Ford and starring Shirley Temple, Victor McLaglen, C. Aubrey Smith, June Lang, Michael Whalen, and Cesar Romero.
+The screenplay by Ernest Pascal and Julien Josephson was based on an 1888 story by Rudyard Kipling that concerns the British presence in 19th-century India.
 The production was filmed largely at the Iverson Movie Ranch in Chatsworth, California, where a number of elaborate sets were built for the film.
-This film was the first of three in which Shirley Temple and Cesar Romero appeared together: the second was Ali Baba Goes to Town (1937), and finally The Little Princess (1939).

-The film is noteworthy for not having any elaborate song or dance routines which had become staples in Temple's films for 20th Century-Fox.
+It is noteworthy for not having any elaborate song or dance routines, which had become staples in Temple's films for 20th Century-Fox.

-William S. Darling and David S. Hall were nominated for an Academy Award for Best Art Direction.
+This film was the first of three in which Temple and Romero appear together: the second was Ali Baba Goes to Town (1937, in which both make cameo appearances as themselves), and the third was The Little Princess (1939).
+At the 10th Academy Awards, William S. Darling and David S. Hall were nominated for Best Art Direction for their work on the film.

 Plot

-During the British Raj, Sergeant Donald MacDuff escorts Joyce Williams, an impoverished widow, and her young daughter, Priscilla, to a military outpost on the northern frontier of British occupied India to live with her stern father-in-law, Colonel Williams.
+In 1897, during the British Raj, Sergeant Donald MacDuff escorts Joyce Williams, an impoverished young widow, and her daughter, Priscilla, to a military outpost on the northern frontier of British occupied India to live with her stern father-in-law, Colonel Williams.
 Along the way, they witness the capture of freedom fighter chief Khoda Khan.
-Soon, Priscilla, nicknamed 'Wee Willie Winkie' by MacDuff, wins the hearts of all the soldiers, especially her grandfather and MacDuff; even Khoda Khan is touched by her visits to cheer him up in his captivity, and her returning a lost necklace to him.
-Meanwhile, her mother is courted by Lieutenant Brandes.
+Soon, Priscilla, nicknamed "Wee Willie Winkie" by MacDuff, wins the hearts of all the soldiers, especially MacDuff and her grandfather.
+Even Khan is touched by her visits to cheer him up in his captivity, and her returning a lost necklace to him.
+Meanwhile, Joyce is courted by Lieutenant Brandes, who Priscilla nicknames "Coppy".

-Khoda Khan is rescued by his men in a night raid and a fight breaks out.
-MacDuff is fatally wounded while out on patrol.
-He dies in the hospital while Priscilla sings "Auld Lang Syne" to him.
+Khan is rescued by his men in a night raid.
+MacDuff is part of the patrol that attempts to recapture him, and is severely wounded.
+He dies in the hospital while Priscilla sings "Auld Lang Syne" to him, though she initially thinks he has only fallen asleep.

-Priscilla decides to persuade Khoda Khan to stop fighting when Mohammet Dihn, a soldier who is actually Khan's spy, smuggles her out of the base and takes her to the rebel mountain fortress.
-Khan is greatly pleased; he thinks that the colonel will bring his entire regiment in a hopeless attempt to rescue her.
-British troops arrive, demanding Khan surrender Priscilla; his men prepare for battle, and he orders that Dihn be thrown over a wall, presumably to death.
+Priscilla decides to persuade Khan to stop fighting, and Mohammet Dihn, a servant who is secretly Khan's spy, smuggles her out of the base and takes her to the impenetrable rebel mountain fortress.
+Khan is greatly pleased, surmising the colonel will bring his entire regiment in a hopeless attempt to rescue her.
+The British troops soon arrive, demanding Khan surrender Priscilla, and, as his men prepare for battle, he orders that Dihn be thrown over a wall, presumably to his death.

-Colonel Williams halts his force out of range and walks alone to the entrance.
-A few of Khan's men start shooting at Williams, and Priscilla rushes to her grandfather's side.
+Colonel Williams halts his force at a safe distance and walks alone to the entrance.
+A few of Khan's men shoot at Williams, but he is undeterred, and Priscilla eventually breaks away and rushes to her grandfather's side.
 Impressed by the colonel's courage and overcome with empathy for the child, Khan orders his men to stop firing.
-He agrees to negotiate and the war ends.
+He agrees to negotiate, and the rebellion ends.